wkhayrattee/training-phpextensions/MyFirstSteps/01/readme.md

 ```
 ### Build the extension

-Run `make` from the same directory to compile the extension defined by the config.me file.
+Run `make` from the same directory to compile the extension defined by the config.m4 file.
 Your output will be verbose, but if all goes well, you'll see something like:

 ```
 ----------------------------------------------------------------------